DaveSailors/virtual-automations/terraform/deployAmiSpack/README.md

 - name the key pair
 	- the key name will be what you enter in the <b> key_name </b> field under the <b> resource "aws_instance" "Spack" </b> declaration
 - download the private key to your desktop or where ever you want to access the instance from.
 You will need it for the ssh client
 - you may need to convert it from .pem to .ppk to use some ssh clients.
-See putty link for connecting with ssh
+See putty link below for connecting with ssh

 ### how to access your instance on amazon